-- · our means of protecting our proprietary rights will be adequate; - · patents will be issued from our pending or future applications; - our existing or future patents will be sufficient in scope or strength to provide any meaningful protection or commercial advantage to us; - our patents or other intellectual property will not be invalidated, circumvented or successfully challenged in the United States or foreign countries; or - others will not misappropriate our proprietary technologies or independently develop similar technologies, duplicate our products or design around any of our patents or other intellectual property, or attempt to manufacture and sell infringing products in countries that do not strongly enforce intellectual property rights.
+- our means of protecting our proprietary rights will be adequate; - · patents will be issued from our pending or future applications; - our existing or future patents will be sufficient in scope or strength to provide any meaningful protection or commercial advantage to us; - our patents or other intellectual property will not be invalidated, circumvented or successfully challenged in the United States or foreign countries; or - others will not misappropriate our proprietary technologies or independently develop similar technologies, duplicate our products or design around any of our patents or other intellectual property, or attempt to manufacture and sell infringing products in countries that do not strongly enforce intellectual property rights.

 We have spent in the past and may be required to spend in the future significant resources to monitor and protect our intellectual property rights.
 We presently believe that it is likely that two or more of our competitors are using methodologies or have implemented structures into certain of their products that are covered by one or more of our intellectual property rights.
-We have in the past brought claims to protect our rights, and we are currently involved in patent infringement litigation including an ongoing investigation against two competitors pending before the International Trade Commission.
+We have in the past brought claims to protect our rights, and we are currently involved in patent infringement litigation, including an ongoing proceeding against two competitors before the International Trade Commission, or ITC.
+The ITC administrative law judge issued a decision, or initial determination, on June 29, 2009, which did not find infringement of our asserted claims under the four U.S. patents at issue and therefore, did not find a violation of Section 337 of the Tariff Act of 1930.
+We have filed additional briefing to the ITC seeking review of parts of the June 29th initial determination.
+We, however, may not obtain a favorable ruling from the ITC.
 In certain cases, our competitors have initiated re-examination proceedings in the U.S. Patent and Trademark Office and invalidity proceedings in foreign patent offices against certain of our patents.
 Any litigation, whether or not resolved in our favor, and whether initiated by us or by a third party, could result in significant and possibly material expense to us and divert the efforts of our management and technical personnel.
 In addition, while patents are territorial and a ruling on a certain given patent does not necessarily impact the validity or enforceability of a corresponding or related patent in a different country, an adverse ruling in one country might negatively impact our ability to enforce the corresponding or related patent in other countries.
 Finally, certain of our customer contracts contain provisions that require us to defend and/or indemnify our customers for third party intellectual property infringement claims, which would increase the cost to us of an adverse ruling in such a claim.
 An adverse determination could also negatively impact our ability to license certain of our technologies and methods to others, and result in our competitors being allowed to sell products with, or add to their products, features and benefits contained in our products, thereby reducing our competitive advantages over these competing products.